-The 8 light and spacious canvas tents and the two honeymoon/family tents are comfortably furnished, featuring en-suite dressing rooms, bathrooms with eco-friendly flush toilets and traditional safari showers filled with hot water on request.
+The 8 light and spacious canvas tents and the 2 honeymoon/family tents are comfortably furnished, featuring en-suite dressing rooms, bathrooms with flush toilets and fully plumbed showers.
 Each tent provides spectacular views across the plains, so, in migration season, you can watch as the annual wildebeest migration thunders past seeking new grazing in the lush savannahs of the greater Masai Mara ecosystem.

 The camp is situated in the Mara North Conservancy, just outside the National Reserve, which ensures a flexible range of game viewing including night drives and guided bush walks.
 Bush breakfasts and sundowners are also offered as part of the safari experience.